balena/chacha20-whitebox/README.md

 # ChaCha20 whitebox cryptography

-This code contains an implementation of the ChaCha20 stream cipher, designed by Daniel J Bernstein and a part of the eSTREAM stream cipher portfolio, RFC 7539 variant (nonce = 96 bits, counter = 32 bits).
-It is a simple non-optimized version of the specification with focus on testability only.
+This code contains a simple implementation of the ChaCha20 stream cipher, designed by Daniel J Bernstein and a part of the eSTREAM stream cipher portfolio, RFC 7539 variant (nonce = 96 bits, counter = 32 bits).
+It is a simple non-optimized version of the specification with focus on testability.

 It requires a minimal set of C and no special external libraries.